 A few months ago, I went to a concert with my friends, Rocio and Caesar.
-At the show, we met up with their friend, Homer.
-Homer is originally from Peru, and I hadn’t seen him since we got back from our trip there last spring.
+At the show, we met up with a mutual friend, Homer.
+Homer is originally from Peru and I hadn’t seen him since we got back from our trip there last spring.
 The two of us spent the evening going on and on about our love of Peruvian cuisine when it occurred to me that I should have him teach me his recipes.
 And while we’re at it, we should use it as an opportunity to get together at Rocio and Caesar’s new place, which Homer hadn’t yet visited.
 (Also, their kitchen is awesome.)

 So I planned this simple little gathering at my friend’s house.

 As we started to talk more about it, we all started to invite other friends.
 All our friends are travelers and food-lovers and we didn’t want to leave anyone out.
 When we got to 15 confirmed we realized we had to stop inviting people.

 For a few weeks prior, we went back and forth over the recipes and import shopping list for our Peruvian dinner party, via Facebook, email, and a shared Google doc.
 We settled on 4 dishes (red snapper cebiche, causa limeña, papas a la huancaína, and rotisserie chicken–from Costco, even), 1 snack (canchitas), and 2 drinks (pisco sours and chicha morada).
 Sounds easy, right?

 We all met that day at about 1 pm to start getting things ready for 5:30 dinner.
 When we started, we were all pretty relaxed.
 Rocio’s kitchen was spotless with abundant shiny, clean kitchen counter space.
 Her loft-style apartment was open, airy, and gorgeous.

 Soon enough, things got crazy.
 The counters filled up with food and we realized the recipes we had chosen were more laborious than we expected, even with five people working.